 Passivhaus – Are you interested in constructing your next project to Passive House (Passivhaus) standards or to Net Zero?

-The first Passive House (Passivhaus) was built in the early 1990’s in Darmstadt, Germany.
+The first Passivhaus was built in the early 1990’s in Darmstadt, Germany.
 The construction concept was introduced by Dr Wolfgang Feist as he was concerned about the amount of energy that was consumed in buildings being much higher than originally predicted.
-Passive House is a building standard that is truly energy efficient, comfortable and affordable at the same time.
+Passivhaus is a building standard that is truly energy efficient, comfortable and affordable at the same time.

-The initial building costs of a Passive House may be slightly higher due to intensive planning and the superior components involved however, Passive Houses require up to 90% less energy for heating compared to a conventional house, dramatically reducing the whole life operational carbon emissions and running costs.
-With the cost of living crisis we are experiencing, now if the perfect time to go Passive House.
+The initial building costs of a Passivhaus may be slightly higher due to intensive planning and the superior components involved however, Passivhaus require up to 90% less energy for heating compared to a conventional house, dramatically reducing the whole life operational carbon emissions and running costs.
+With the cost of living crisis we are experiencing, now is the perfect time to go Passivhaus.

-The requirement for a thermal bridge free design is essential in achieving the Passive House standard to ensure there is no transfer of heat via the structure.
+The requirement for a thermal bridge free design is essential in achieving the Passivhaus standard to ensure there is no transfer of heat via the structure.

 Space heating energy demand is not to exceed 15Kwh per m2 of net living space.

 U-values measures how quickly or slowly heat transfers through the structure.
-A conventional building achieves around 0.21w/(m2k), a Passive house must achieve 0.15w/(m2k) or less.
+A conventional building achieves around 0.21w/(m2k), a Passivhaus must achieve 0.15w/(m2k) or less.

 All buildings which achieve less than 3 (ACH) would require Mechanical Ventilation with Heat Recovery (MVHR).
 This is a continuous source of ventilation that extracts stale, moisture-laden air from a building, from rooms such as the kitchen, bathrooms and utility rooms and resupplies fresh, filtered air back in to main living areas such as bedrooms and the lounge, resulting in a comfortable and condensation free environment all year round.